-Long-range planning and strategic financial analysis allow us to reduce market volatility risk.
+We reduce this risk through long-range planning and strategic financial analysis which allows us to prepare for and hedge against market volatility.

 Market Analysis

 At least quarterly, we conduct market sensitivity analyses during which we evaluate our operational strategy and business portfolio against market factors that could impact company performance based on product demand and pricing effects.
 Should a scenario show an enhanced risk, we develop a targeted mitigation plan.